tghimanshu/advice-generator/README.md

 # learning-vue

-This template should help get you started developing with Vue 3 in Vite.
+This is for learning Vue by creating an advice generator

 ## Recommended IDE Setup